treeverse/lakeFS/docs/integrations/glue_metastore.md

 The integration between Glue and lakeFS is based on [Data Catalog Exports]({% link howto/catalog_exports.md %}).

-This guide will show you how to use lakeFS with the Glue Data Catalog.
+This guide describes how to use lakeFS with the Glue Data Catalog.
 You'll be able to query your lakeFS data by specifying the repository, branch and commit in your SQL query.
 Currently, only read operations are supported on the tables.
 You will set up the automation required to work with lakeFS on top of the Glue Data Catalog, including: